 My Sassy Lashes is a very popular lash salon that has a lot of loyal customers (just check out their booking system and you’ll see how popular they are).
 Just a 5-minute walk from Dhoby Ghaut MRT, their salon is really quite convenient to get to.

-My lash stylist for the day was Yuki, who trained in Japan to be a certified eyelash specialist and have more than 6 years of experience in providing eyelash extension services.
-I find that she is not only friendly, but also a very genuine person.
+My lash stylist Yuki trained in Japan to be a certified eyelash specialist and have more than 6 years of experience in providing eyelash extension services.
+She’s not only friendly, but also a very genuine and warm person.
 I noticed during the registration process that she did ask some rather detailed questions about my eye’s sensitivity as well as my preferences, so as to customise a better experience for me.

 I’m not gonna review the whole process, but jump straight into what really sets them apart from other salons, making me wanna keep going back… basically 2 things – superior product knowledge and quality of products!